f5devcentral/access-labs/class4/module2/lab2.rst

 Task 3 - Create a SAML SP policy
 -------------------------------------------

 #.
-Expand the **student-class4-module2-lab2** collection and **Create Access Objects** folder.
-These requests will import the IDP signing certificate, create a IdP Connector, and also the SP Service.
-If you are unfamiliar with these requests please see lab XXXXX for more detail.
+Expand the **Create Policy** folder.
+There are two subfolders containing the baseline policy and also the SAML SP Policy-item.
+If you are unfamiliar with the requests inside of the baseline policy please review :ref:`Creating a Baseline Per-Session Policy <class4-module2-lab1>`

     |image013|